Zimbra/zimbra-zimlet-sticky-notes/README.md

 ### Use of withSetCustomMetaData decorator in a Component

-When you add an emtpy `@withSetCustomMetaData()` decorator a setCustomMetadata method will be passed in the props of your component.
+When you add an empty `@withSetCustomMetaData()` decorator a setCustomMetadata method will be passed in the props of your component.

 ```js
 import { withSetCustomMetaData } from '@zimbra-client/graphql';